drivy/jobs/analytics_engineering_internship/README.md

 ### 1.1

-Create a local PostgreSQL instance
+Create a local PostgreSQL instance.

-If you are a Mac user, use the following tutorial to spawn an instance locally: https://www.codementor.io/@engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb
+If you are a Mac user, [use the following tutorial to spawn an instance locally](https://www.codementor.io/@engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb)

+If you  are a PC user, [you can use the following](https://www.microfocus.com/documentation/idol/IDOL_12_0/MediaServer/Guides/html/English/Content/Getting_Started/Configure/_TRN_Set_up_PostgreSQL.htm)

+Note: you can use whatever SQL technology you like best, this part is important to help you test your queries in the following questions.
+Postgres is merely an option.

 ### 1.2

 Create a table named `raw_payloads` in the SQL instance you have just created and insert the payloads provided in `./data/tracking_payloads_20210603.csv`

 Do not try to parse them yet, just create one column of raw data.

 ### 1.3